sokoloowski/sokoloowski/README.md

 ### Hi there 👋

-Welcome no my GitHub profile!
+Welcome on my GitHub profile!
 I'm IT specialist and webdev from Nowy Sacz, Poland.

 Some info:

-- studying at AGH
+- studying at AGH (Computer Science and Intelligent Systems)
 - working on intelligent beehives - [🐝 SmartHive](https://smarthive.pl/)
-- ~~using Manjaro Linux as main OS~~ sadly MS Teams works better on Windows...
+- using Manjaro Linux as main OS

 WWW: [🌐 Sokol👀wski](https://sokoloowski.pl/)